mjervis524/Fall2020-CEG3120/Projects/ExtraCredit/README.md

 To complete this project, you will need to create an openLDAP server and a client.
 The client will request authentication from the openLDAP server.

+Points are **not** all or nothing.
+You can get some credit for effort.

 ## OpenLDAP Server Setup (2 pts):

 Install an interface system on your openLDAP server (strongly recommend `phpldapadmin`).
 You can reference my installation notes: